 How is child support calculated?

 Child support is calculated using a formula called the Massachusetts Child Support Guidelines.
+These guidelines were revised and put into effect as of September 15, 2017.
 Child support in Massachusetts has been, and will continue to be calculated using a formula that incorporates income and certain deductions for both parents.

 Can it be adjusted?